Best Whole Life Insurance Companies (2025)

 mglogo icon

 If you no longer want your whole life insurance policy, you can surrender it.
-You will receive any remaining cash value, but surrender charges may also be assessed.
-These charges vary by the company, which sets them for a specific period, known as a surrender charge period.
-Like a mortgage, the surrender charge period front-loads the interest, meaning you will pay the highest charge in the first few years of the policy.
+You'll receive any remaining cash value, but surrender charges may apply.
+These charges vary by company, which sets them for a specific period, known as a surrender charge period.
+Like a mortgage, the surrender charge period front-loads the interest, meaning you'll pay the highest charge in the first few years of the policy.

 What Is Whole Life Insurance?

-In general, life insurance is a policy that provides guaranteed cash value, level premiums and a death benefit.
-Whole life insurance is a type of permanent life insurance that covers you until death as long as you continue to pay your premiums.
-Some whole life insurance policies have a limited payment period, which means they will continue to accrue cash value after you pay the policy in full.
+Whole life insurance is a type of permanent life insurance designed to provide financial protection until death, as long as you continue to pay your premiums according to the policy terms.
+Some whole life insurance policies have a limited payment period, which means they'll continue to accrue cash value after you pay the policy in full.
 For instance, a 20-year whole life policy requires 20 years of payments before policy fulfillment.
 This type of policy has a higher premium due to the shorter payment timeline.

-When researching whole life insurance, it's important to consider the initial cost and the long-term benefits and potential for cash value growth and dividends.
-It's important to understand the details of this insurance, whether you're seeking the best whole life insurance policy for young adults, for families or looking for the top companies.
+When researching whole life insurance, consider the initial cost, long-term benefits and potential for cash value growth and dividends.
+Understand the details of this insurance, whether you're seeking the best whole life insurance policy for young adults, for families or looking for the top companies.

 Whole Life Insurance vs. Term Life Insurance